I apply my background as a technical writer with a Master of Science degree to evaluate products and clearly explain their features.

 For example, if you have a refrigerator or air conditioner on the same line as your computer, you may get interference that can damage the machine.
 Sometimes it might just be an unexpected reboot, but it can also cause a hard disk crash that cannot be recovered.

 The average surge protector will not protect your equipment from lightning strikes.
-If this is a major problem in the area where you live or work, then you need to consider full-building protection with an external lightning arrestor that diverts lightning strikes to ground.
+If this is a major problem in the area where you live or work, you need to consider full-building protection with an external lightning arrestor that diverts lightning strikes to ground.

 If this is your concern, check with your power company and your telephone company.
 Ask what precautions they have taken to protect you and what recourse you have if their lightning protection fails.